The foundation is dedicated to our daughter Emily and everyone who is touched by melanoma.

 Using this calculator, you can calculate your risk of developing melanoma within the next 5 years.
 Versions of the same calculator have been developed for health professionals and the general public.

-Check out this new SUN PROTECTIVE fashion shrug, made of pure merino wool with 45+UV protection.
+Check out new SUN PROTECTIVE fashion made of natural bamboo sun protection UPF 50.

 Order direct from www.sha-de.com